 While finishing my PhD thesis, I obtained a personal grant from the ‘De Vos’ foundation to perform an extra study within the ‘Shooting the messenger’ project on the interaction between ticks, tick-borne pathogens and the innate immune response of wild rodents, which I performed in collaboration with dr Kevin Matson at the Resource Ecology Group of Wageningen University, and dr Miriam Maas and dr Hein Sprong at the Centre for Infectious Disease Control Netherlands at the RIVM.

 After PhD life

 After my PhD I worked as a teacher in Wildlife Management at van Hall Larenstein, University of Applied Sciences for a few months.
 I was mainly involved in the development of new lectures and practicals and a course in wildlife research techniques.
-After that, I took a big step and moved to Umeå in Sweden, where I currently work as a postdoctoral research fellow at the department of Wildlife, Fish and Environmental Studies of the Swedish University of Agricultural Sciences (SLU).
-I am involved in two projects: Scandcam and Beyond Moose.
-Scandcam is a collaboration between SLU and NINA (the Norwegian Institute for Nature Research) in which we aim to monitor Scandinavian mammal communities using a network of camera traps.
-Beyond Moose aims to study interactions between different ungulate species in Sweden, where an increase in fallow deer, red deer and wild boar is changing the landscape where formerly only roe deer and moose were present.
+After that, I took a big step and moved to Umeå in Sweden, where I currently work as a postdoctoral research fellow at the department of Wildlife, Fish, and Environmental Studies of the Swedish University of Agricultural Sciences (SLU), where I am involved in several research projects.
+Since spring 2018 I am also one of the two coordinators of the research school Ecology & Society (ECOS), which organises multidisciplinary courses, workshops and seminars on the interface between ecology, sociology and economics.

 In my free time I like to be creative as a musician, dancer, writer and photographer.